eddes/eddes.github.io/README.md

 Some models are complex and require an important number of parameters.
 It is often useful to know which of the parameters are the most influential on the observed output of the model (e.g. for building simulation: is it the wall insulation level or the properties of windows that affect most the energy consumption?).
 In the case of optimisation, knowing the influential parameters allows for instance to concentrate the computational effort on the meaningful inputs with regard to the considered output.

 Dedicated mathematical methods establishing the ranking of parameters do exist (phew!).
 Most of them are based on the observation of the output of a limited number of well-chosen simulations of the model.
-We will use the [`SAlib`](https://salib.readthedocs.io/) sensitivity analysis package and especially [Morris' method](https://en.wikipedia.org/wiki/Morris_method), which is easy to understand (the average effect of each parameter variation and the standard deviaton between two simulations are observed).
+We will use the [`SAlib`](https://salib.readthedocs.io/) sensitivity analysis package and especially [Morris' method](https://en.wikipedia.org/wiki/Morris_method), which is easy to understand (the average effect of each parameter variation and the standard deviation between two simulations are observed).

-The package [`pythermalcomfort`](pythermalcomfort.readthedocs.io/) will serve as an example here: we will use it in order to determine which abient parameters (air velocity, radiant temperature, air temperature, relative humidity) are the most influential on the _Standard Effective Temperature_ (SET) comfort index.
+The package [`pythermalcomfort`](pythermalcomfort.readthedocs.io/) will serve as an example here: we will use it in order to determine which ambient parameters (air velocity, radiant temperature, air temperature, relative humidity) are the most influential on the _Standard Effective Temperature_ (SET) comfort index.

 ```python